open-telemetry/oteps/text/0080-remove-metric-gauge.md

 ## Trade-offs and mitigations

 Not much is lost to the user from removing Gauge instruments.

-There may be situations where it is undesirable to be interrupted by the Metric SDK in order to execute an Observer callback--situations where Observer semantics are correct but a synchronous API is more acceptable.
-These cases can be addressed by Observer instruments paired with helpers to maintain last-value state and define the "complete" set of values.
-This requires more of the user, but users are likely to be able to optimize this more than the SDK could have, and this forces the user to recognize that uses of Gauge-like instruments generally should know the complete set of values when reporting.
+There may be situations where an Observer instrument is the natural choice but it is undesirable to be interrupted by the Metric SDK in order to execute an Observer callback.
+Situations where Observer semantics are correct (not Counter, not Measure) but a synchronous API is more acceptable are expected to be very rare.

+To address such rare cases, here are two possibilities:

+1. Implement a Gauge Set instrument backed by an Observer instrument.
+The Gauge Set's job is to maintain the current set of label sets (e.g., explicitly managed or by time-limit) and their last value, to be reported by the Observer at each collection interval.
+2. Implement an application-specific metric collection API that would allow the application to synchronize with the SDK on collection intervals.
+For example, a transactional API allowing the application to BEGIN and END synchronously reporting Observer instrument observations.

 ## Prior art and alternatives